 It is the key important factor.
 Because they cannot survive in freshwater.
-Thus, you must use aquarium salts to maintain the salinity level of water.
-Add half cup of the aquarium salt per one gallon of water.
-Salinity level should be in between 1.020-1.025.
+Thus, you must use aquarium salts to maintain the salinity level of the water.
+Add half a cup of aquarium salt per one gallon of water.
+The salinity level should be between 1.020-1.025.
 You can measure salinity level using a portable salinity meter.

-You should maintain pH in between 7-8 to rear healthy eel in your aquarium.
+You should maintain pH in between 7-8 to rear healthy eels in your aquarium.

 Ribbon eel needs water that is free from ammonia, nitrate, and nitrites.
 Therefore, you should install a good filter system in your aquarium.
 Further, change 20% of the water every week and replace it with portable water, and add aquarium salt to maintain the salinity level.